jfehrle/coq/doc/sphinx/language/core/records.rst

    In :n:`@record_field`:

-     :n:`@attribute`, if specified, can only be :n:`canonical`.
+     :n:`@attribute`, if specified, can only be :attr:`canonical`.

      :n:`@name` is the field name.
-Since field names define projections, you can't reuse the same field name in two different records in the same scope.
+Since field names define projections, you can't reuse the same field name in two different records in the same module.
 This :ref:`example <reuse_field_name>` shows how to reuse the same field name in multiple records.